 The Company is subject to various legal matters, which it considers normal for its business activities.
 While the Company currently believes that the amount of any reasonably possible loss for known matters would not be material to the Company's financial condition, the outcome of these actions is inherently difficult to predict.
 In the event of an adverse outcome, the ultimate potential loss could have a material adverse effect on the Company's financial condition or results of operations in a particular period.
-The Company has accrued amounts for its loss contingencies which are probable and estimable as of April 3, 2023 and January 2, 2023.
+The Company has accrued amounts for its loss contingencies which are probable and estimable as of July 3, 2023 and January 2, 2023 and included as a component of other current liabilities.
 However, these amounts are not material to the consolidated condensed financial statements of the Company.